sebanalysis/sebbeck.com/_posts/2023-12-22-can-we-power-the-world-with-solar-panels.md

 We can only power the world with solar power if we dramatically reduce per-capita consumption or population.
 Neither of these things are going to happen.

-The key distinction I perceive between the progressives and the reactionaries is progressives believe that the establishment is a functional machine working in the interests of the elite; the white authority.

-They have a different model of reality.
-The progressive mind cannot understand the more worrying truth that the establishment is a barely functional Frankenstein's monster with no command centre.
-The establishment is a decentralised borg which only acts in the path of least resistance for the middle managers on each node.
-The progressive fears evil, and discrimination, but the true threat of the organization is incompetence.
-Or more specifically, the obfuscation of any ability to act in a calculated and coordinated manner to solve any problem.
-It is largely a random chance machine, incapable of thinking and acting rationally.
-The establishment is a Kafkaesque nightmare.

-The issue comes when you have environmental justice instead of environmental solutions.
-If says something about your movement if you care more about equity than solving problems.